flowdock/api-docs/docs/Thread-Actions.md

 <span id="/view-action"></span>
 ## ViewAction
-[ViewActions](http://schema.org/ViewAction) are simply links that are shown in the thread's action listing.
+[ViewActions](http://schema.org/ViewAction) are simply links that are shown in the thread's list of actions.
 #### Example ViewAction in a thread message
 ```json
 {